 Kaylee is currently enrolled in the Bachelor of Education program at the University of Alberta.
 She has been involved with Scouting since Beavers and went all the way through the youth program.
 She recently held the position of Assistant National Youth Commissioner - West, where she supported youth leadership and involvement.
 She is currently a Rover Scout with 59th Velociraptor Crew in Edmonton, and the Special Events Coordinator for the 2013 Canadian Scout Jamboree.

 Kaylee has her Chief's Scout Award and is a Scouts Canada Youth Spokesperson.
 In 2010 she became a Junior Baden-Powell Fellow with the World Scout Foundation, and was awarded the Queen's Diamond Jubilee medal in 2012.

-Deputy National Commissioner – Technology
+Deputy National Commissioner – Organizational Development

 A former Beaver, Cub and Rover in Newfoundland and Labrador, Adam Benson currently resides in Bedford, Nova Scotia.
 With an extensive background in business, Adam presently is a partner in a strategic IT management consulting firm, working with clients across North America.
 Adam looks forward to helping Scouts Canada build its marketing and technology strategies.